 This is the most expensive option, with the journey from Seoul to Busan costing 56,800 KRW.
 Due to its high speed, regular departures, and good-connectivity, the KTX is great for travelers who want to move quickly and efficiently, and don’t mind spending a little more money for these benefits.

-Compared to the KTX, the journey from Seoul to Busan takes around 4.5 hours and costs 42,600 KRW.
-Although the travel time is longer than KTX, it is an appropriate option for travellers who want a more economical option and don’t mind a longer journey.
+Compared to the KTX, the journey from Seoul to Busan takes around 3.5 hours and costs 42,600 KRW.
+Although the travel time is longer than KTX, it is an appropriate option for travelers who want a more economical option and don’t mind a longer journey.

 In 2012, the ITX-Cheongchun was built to connect Seoul and Chuncheon.
 This train line allows passengers easy access to tourist destinations such as Nami Island, Petite France, and several drama filming locations which are popular with its visitors.